netmix/dj-on-air-widget/readme.txt

 == Frequently Asked Questions ==

+= Can I display a full schedule of my DJs? =

+Yes, as of version 0.2.5.
+Use the shortcode [dj-schedule] in any page or post.
+The name of the default DJ can be set on the plugin's options page under settings, and styles for the schedule output can be changed in dj-on-air-wdiget/styles/djonair.css.

 = Can I change the length of a shift? =

 As of version 0.2.3, yes.
 Under Settings > DJ On-Air, you can select hour, half-hour, or 15 minute shifts.